gucci-on-fleek/lockdown-browser/Readme.md

 First, it is designed to show school administrators that the _Lockdown Browser_ is entirely ineffective.
 Respondus claims that it is the [“gold standard”](https://web.respondus.com/he/lockdownbrowser/) and that it cannot be bypassed, but that is false.
 I, a random University student, bypassed the _Lockdown Browser_ in **a single day**.
 This removes all of the (supposed) benefits of the _Lockdown Browser_, and thus makes [the issues](#why-the-lockdown-browser-is-bad) look even worse.

 Second, it is designed to prevent students from having to install invasive spyware on their personal computers.
-Sometimes, administrators won't listen and will still force the _Lockdown Browser_ on their students.
+Sometimes, administrators won’t listen and will still force the _Lockdown Browser_ on their students.
 This tool allows you to run the _Lockdown Browser_ in an isolated sandbox, thus preventing the _Lockdown Browser_ from modifying or spying on the rest of your computer.
 This tool is designed to run in the _Windows Sandbox_, but users should be able to adapt it to run in other Virtual Machine software quickly.
 This is especially valuable for Linux users since the _Lockdown Browser_ does not run on Linux and otherwise refuses to run in a VM.

 Finally, this tool allows you to take screenshots of the _Lockdown Browser_.
 Typically, the _Lockdown Browser_ prevents you from taking screenshots of its window; however, this tool bypasses that restriction by running it inside the _Windows Sandbox_.
-Taking screenshots can provide accountability since otherwise, nothing guarantees that no one changed your answers after you submitted your test.
+Taking screenshots can provide accountability since nothing guarantees that no one changed your answers after submitting your test.

 ## Disclaimer